VictorDenisov/victordenisov.github.com/source/_posts/2018-08-31-conscious-programmer.markdown

 environment that can evolve with your understanding of efficient workspace.

 Unix philosophy is another great example of how composable programs can be built.
+It looks like that there is way.
+We just need to try harder.